 “The challenge for the Aviation Strategy to address will be to ensure that the right regulatory arrangements are in place to manage these impacts, particularly noise, but also other issues such as air quality.

 “Policy options that the Government intends to explore include setting noise targets and aviation specific air quality targets; strengthening noise controls and enforcement of these controls; strengthening incentives to bring forward production and operation of quieter aircraft; enhancing compensation for those exposed to significantly increased levels of aviation noise in the airspace change process, and the use of other types of mitigation where noise reduction is not possible.”

-Air traffic control/management (ATC/ATM), Airport development, Airside operations, Aviation technology, Biometrics, Border control, Capacity, Cargo, Economy, Environment, Passenger experience & seamless travel, Regulation & Legislation, Safety, Security, Terminal operations
+Air freight and cargo, Air traffic control/management (ATC/ATM), Airport development, Airside operations, Biometrics, Border control, Capacity, Economy, Passenger experience and seamless travel, Regulation and Legislation, Safety, Security, Sustainability, Terminal operations